VoxleOne/SpinStep/docs/challenges.md

 ## 🔁 2.
 Traversal Complexity

-In 2D trees (like binary or quad trees), traversal follows simple patterns (e.g., left/right or cardinal directions).
++ In 2D trees (like binary or quad trees), traversal follows simple patterns (e.g., left/right or cardinal directions).

-In 3D graphs, especially on spherical surfaces:
++ In 3D graphs, especially on spherical surfaces:

-You need spherical distance metrics (like geodesic distance)
++ You need spherical distance metrics (like geodesic distance)

-Traversal across layers or around a sphere involves quaternion math or rotation matrices, which are costlier than 2D vectors
++ Traversal across layers or around a sphere involves quaternion math or rotation matrices, which are costlier than 2D vectors

 ## 🔗 3.
 Connectivity

-A 2D tree may have a fixed number of children (e.g., binary tree → 2)
++ A 2D tree may have a fixed number of children (e.g., binary tree → 2)

-In this structure:

-Nodes may connect to many others (radially, tangentially, across layers)
++ In this structure Nodes may connect to many others (radially, tangentially, across layers

-That increases the number of edges per node and therefore processing time for algorithms like search, pathfinding, or rendering
++ That increases the number of edges per node and therefore processing time for algorithms like search, pathfinding, or rendering

 ## 📊 4.
 Rendering Overhead

 3D visualization requires more from the GPU/CPU: